 First up, the view is striking during the early section which is really, really easy.
-It’s a grit path and it slopes very gradually up to the west, gently placing you on the lower flanks of the mountain.
-Meanwhile, to the south, the land drops away giving a gorgeous view.
-So a lovely buzz for very little effort in the beginning.
+It’s a grit path gently sloping up to the west, hugging the lower flanks of the mountain.
+To the south, the land drops away giving a gorgeous view, giving a lovely buzz for very little effort in the beginning.
 It gets everyone off to a nice start.

 Then there are the lakes: before you get a chance to feel tired, you pass Llyn Teyrn, a cute little lake with old miners’ houses beside it, and then head around the corner to the striking Llyn Llydaw, which stretches west/southwest towards the summit.